Federal CARES Act Reporting Disclosure

 CARES Act Institutional Funding

 Virginia State University received $3,427,905 and $9,803,132 in Institutional support funds through the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
 Virginia State University used a portion of these funds to offset the cost of providing refunds to students for spring 2020 housing and meal plans.
-Click here to view VSU’s report on these funds as required by the Department of Education.
+Click Here to View Attached Report.